-- iv.
+- LMHA will make admission decisions with an understanding of the reentry needs of formerly incarcerated individuals and others with criminal histories.36 - iv.
 LMHA will remain cognizant of any possible discriminatory effect that may result from these policies and will not implement any policy that may have any discriminatory effect whatsoever.37 - v.
 LMHA will be as inclusive as possible of individuals with criminal involvement.38 - d.
 LMHA uses self-certification and/or background checks for verification of all criminal activities - i.
 LMHA will not order a criminal background check for any applicant unless the applicant self-certifies to potentially being in one of the prohibited groups listed in section 1. a. - 1.
 With the exception that all adult family member applicants are run through the Dru Sjodin Sex Offender Search upon application. - ii.
 LMHA will pay for all criminal background checks performed as a screening mechanism for public housing admission.39 - e.
 If LMHA orders a criminal background check on an applicant, the following record-keeping policy will apply:40 - i.
-The information obtained will be kept confidential. - ii.
-Only LMHA employees with a job-related need will have access to any criminal background checks. - iii.
+The information obtained will be kept confidential. - Only LMHA employees with a job-related need will have access to any criminal background checks. - iii.
 LMHA will destroy all criminal background checks and sex offender registry checks as soon as the purpose of the check has been served. - f.
 Before LMHA denies admission to the Housing Choice Voucher program based on a criminal record, LMHA must notify the household of the proposed action to be based on the information and must provide the subject of the record and the applicant with a copy of the criminal record and an opportunity to dispute the accuracy and relevance of that record.41